Eurostar Channel Tunnel: The Train 🚄🚶

 Where does Eurostar arrive in Paris?

-At Gare du Nord, located in the city centre, with direct metro and RER connections.
+At Gare du Nord, located in the city centre, there are direct metro and RER connections.

 Why Eurostar is a good option